Caring For Your Monstera - Swiss Cheese Plant

-Swiss Cheese Plant; Monstera deliciosa is a native to the jungles of Southern Mexico and Guatemala, a very easy houseplant that needs space to grow giving your home that instant jungle feels.
-Possessing all the qualities that are required of a good houseplant this house plant is making a comeback.
+Swiss Cheese Plant; Monstera deliciosa is a native to the jungles of Southern Mexico and Guatemala, and is one very easy houseplant!
+Yet it needs space to grow giving your home that instant jungle feels.
+Possessing all the qualities that are required of a good houseplant this plant is making a comeback.

-The Monstera’s leaves are a rich green in colour and have a natural gloss to them which is heightened when plants are cleaned with a damp cloth, unless the leaves a new and soft.
+The Monstera’s leaves are a rich green in colour and have a natural gloss to them which is heightened when plants are cleaned with a damp cloth, unless the leaves a new, lime green in colour and soft.
 Cleaning the leaves will also help keep pests under control as they are prone to mealybugs on the undersides of the leaves.
-It’s also ideal to give them the occasional misting to help increase humidity.
+It’s also ideal to give them the occasional misting of water to help increase humidity levels if located in climate controlled conditions such as a office.

 Occasionally the Monstera produces aerial roots, plants will do better if the aerial roots that grow from the main stem can be directed into a container of water from which supplies will be drawn for the plant, thus reducing the need for too frequent watering of the mixture in the pot, these roots can be also directed into the potting mixture when re-potting.